nerd190/zsh-plugin-manager/README.md

 ```
 plug trobjo/zsh-completions
 ```
+The plugin name can be either:
+1. github-author/repo
+2. http-address.
+Will not be cloned with git but curl'ed.
+Does not support updating later.
+3. other git repo.
+Must be prefixed with git@

 After declaring 0 or more plugins you can initialize the plugin manager by calling `plug init`.
 Plugins declared after `plug init` will not be loaded upon initialization of your shell.

 ## Asynchronous plugins